krevanth/ZAP/README.md

 -------------------------------------------------------------------------------

 Note that all parameters should be 2^n.
-Cache size should be multiple of line size.
+Cache size should be multiple of line size and atleast 16 x line width.
 Caches/TLBs consume majority of the resources so should be tuned as required.
 The default parameters give you quite large caches.

 | Parameter                | Default | Description                          |
 | ------------------------ | ------- | ------------------------------------ |